Early release of super

 Yes, you can apply for each release that you are eligible for.

-The ATO will be verifying all applications against government databases to make sure they’re accurate.
+The ATO has been verifying all applications against government databases to make sure they’re accurate.

 Any false applications will be identified (even after the fact), and penalties will apply to anyone who makes a fraudulent request.